Architecture

 to a yourserverip:3200

-or some such IP/hostname that accessible from both where you are running the Ente clients (e.g. the mobile app) and also from within the Docker compose cluster.
+or some such IP / hostname that is accessible from both where you are running the Ente clients (e.g. the mobile app) and also from within the Docker compose cluster.

 Example